-In humans, studies have demonstrated that a genetic component can influence whether you like or dislike this herb.
+In humans, studies have demonstrated that a genetic component can influence whether you like or dislike cilantro.
 But would a dog enjoy the same treat?
-Cilantro leaves are safe for dogs to eat in moderation.
+While each dog has their own preferences, cilantro leaves are safe for them to eat in moderation.

 Can Dogs Have Cilantro?

-Although eating this herb does not replace brushing teeth and professional dental cleanings, cilantro can help improve the scent of your dog’s breath.
+While eating cilantro doesn’t replace tooth brushing or professional dental cleanings, it can help improve the scent of your dog’s breath.
 However, not all dogs are going to like cilantro.
-“Though cilantro is not toxic to dogs, most dogs do not like the taste of cilantro,” Dr. Jerry Klein, Chief Veterinary Officer for the AKC, cautions.
+“Though cilantro is not toxic to dogs, most dogs do not like the taste of cilantro,” cautions Dr. Jerry Klein, Chief Veterinarian for the AKC.
 You’ll have to let your dog taste small amounts of cilantro to see what they think of the flavor.

 There are other potential benefits to cilantro.
-It is a great source of calcium, as well as magnesium, which can help your dog’s structural bone health.
-Cilantro contains vitamin K, which supports skin and fur health.
+It’s a great source of calcium, as well as magnesium, which can help your dog’s structural bone health.
+Cilantro also contains vitamin K, which supports skin and fur health.
 The vitamin A in cilantro is beneficial to your dog’s eye health, and the vitamin C in cilantro can support the immune system.

 How to Safely Feed Your Dog Cilantro